IASA2/Miscellaneous/Document Work List.md

 Repo:

-Status: Asked Harald (original author) if he would be interested in volunteering
+Status: Need a volunteer

-Issue: Refers to IETF Executive Director.
-Recommend s/the IETF Executive Director/Managing Director, IETF Secretariat
+Issue: Refers to IETF Executive Director in Section 2.
+Needs to change to Managing Director, IETF Secretariat.

 # 20 - RFC 2028
 ## In Process